 Conflict of Interest Registry

 The MCIA requires municipalities to maintain a registry of all declarations made under the Act.
 The registry must include the original written declaration provided by the member of Council and must be available to the public.
+The original written declaration forms are available for public viewing at the Legislative Services Branch at City Hall, 70 Collier Street.

 - 2018 Conflict of Interest Registry (PDF)